threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_solutions/start_farming.md

 ## Buy Your Own Hardware.

-Buy any computer and calculate your farming gain.
+Buy any computer and calculate your farming rewards.

 > [see farming calculator](farming_calculator)